 Now it would be one thing if Nintendo had simply done away with the glitch via patch and never said anything about it.
 At least then they could fall back on the “oh…we were just patching a glitch, not taking a stance.
 Our bad.” defense.
 A move like that would be some shady shade, but feigning ignorance at least looks a little better on them.
 Instead they decide to release a statement on the issue that may seem harmless, but is actually quite telling when you break it down:

 The statement directly refers to the issue of same-sex marriage in the game, which indicates that not only are the developers aware of the gay glitch they are also very much aware of how the patch will erase it.
 And yet the statement itself is worded in such a way that not once does it use the words ‘same sex marriage’ or ‘gay’ or anything that would point to LGBT content of any sort.
 Okay…so maybe they’re avoiding the gay terminology so as not to come off as “hey, if you’ve got gays in your game download this patch to fix it!”
 I get that.
 But then they go on to refer to said same sex relationships as “human relations that become strange.”
 The Japanese term being used is okashiku ( おかしく) which translates to strange or otherwise funny or somehow off.
-Add on to all of this the fact that these “strange” relationships are so casually mentioned in the same breathe as booting problems, error messages, and the inability to save data, thus equating them.

-Before you all jump on me for that one: I know that Nintendo’s intent likely wasn’t to equate marriage equality with faulty code but the end result speaks for itself.
+I know that Nintendo’s intent likely wasn’t to equate marriage equality with faulty code but the end result speaks for itself.
 Too often we play devil’s advocate for people whose statements could have easily been devoid of all homophobic subtext had they simply thought a little harder about their syntax.

 And even if the wording of the statement weren’t so bizarre, it doesn’t change the fact that should a player download this patch their ability to get gay-married will be eliminated entirely.
 Some commenters on other sites have said that it’s not Nintendo that is taking a stance but rather the players who can choose to download the patch or not.
-This might be if the patches to fix actual technical issues like data saving weren’t lumped in with the elimination of marriage equality.
+This might be if the patches to fix actual technical issues like data saving weren’t lumped in with the elimination of gay marriage.